jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Backpage

 Are you happy?
-On the outside, Westerners have flashy products, full employment, and stable politics.
+On the surface, Westerners have flashy products, full employment, and stable politics.
 On the inside, our middle-class deals with stagnate wages, crushing debts, antisocial behavior, political hatred, and climate change.
 We have the freedom to vote Left or Right, moderate and extreme, and we've tried them all, but none have helped.

 This book argues middle-class anxiety and unhappiness is a sign of a bigger problem.
 Our political ideologies were created in the Industrial Age, and since 1970, we've been in the Internet Age.
 Our own political beliefs are so outdated they can't help us solve our frustrating lifestyles and growing social unrest.
 We need a new philosophy—one created to harness the remarkable potential of electronic tools.